ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 So here's the takeaway: create an environment where you can focus on solving problems that matter.
 The shortest path to solving big problems is by generating revenue and scaling.

-&nbsp;

 And if you need to borrow billions of $$$ to generate revenue, you are probably wrong in a big way.